International and Aboriginal Language Programs and Courses

 Code: GGAG.AR Topic: International and Aboriginal Language Programs and Courses

-INTERNATIONAL AND ABORIGINAL LANGUAGE PROGRAMS AND COURSES The Edmonton Public School District offers two types of International and Aboriginal language education.
+INTERNATIONAL AND ABORIGINAL LANGUAGE PROGRAMS AND COURSES The Edmonton Public School Division offers two types of International and Aboriginal language education.

 Bilingual Programs Edmonton Public Schools provides bilingual programming for students in the following languages: Spanish, Ukrainian, German, Arabic, Hebrew, Mandarin, and ASL (American Sign Language).